Shadi-Almohtaseb/Mastering-JavaScript-in-20-Days/day9_Classes_Prototypes/day9.md

 ## Lesson Summary

+- Prototypes are a fundamental concept in JavaScript's object-oriented nature.
+Every object in JavaScript has a prototype, which is another object from which it inherits properties and methods.
 - Recap of JavaScript classes and prototypes.
 - Applying classes and prototypes in real-world scenarios.
 - Best practices and common pitfalls to avoid when working with classes and prototypes.